wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.5.2 =
+* Fixed: Attachment security vulnerability
+* Added: jQuery library function call since some themes don't always call it
+* Added: Blank index file
+* Coding: Refromated the way the posting are called
+* Bug Fix: Date would not show in the widget or on some postings

 = 2.5.1 =
 * Fixed bug where the submit button function was trying to redeclare itself
 * Fixed code that only showed 5 jobs in the drop down box on the submission form